Benefits of Bankruptcy

-- The differences in the time and expense associated with each form of bankruptcy
+- Time and expense differences for each form of bankruptcy

-- Whether you are eligible for certain forms of bankruptcy
+- Your eligibility for certain forms of bankruptcy

 - Whether you can retain specific valuable assets from repossessions (many states have exemptions)

-Considering other impacts can be critical in deciding whether to file for bankruptcy or which form is a better option.
+It's critical to consider other impacts when deciding whether to file for bankruptcy or which form is better.
 Some bankruptcies may: